 Hidden away on the eastern coast of Crete, Elounda is a pretty fishing village which is the perfect destination for a relaxing seaside getaway.
-You’ll love Elounda if you’re looking for a traditional Greek resort which isn’t too crowded or commercialised.
+You’ll love Elounda if you’re looking for a traditional Greek resort which isn’t too crowded or commercialized.
 However, that doesn’t mean there’s nothing to do here.
+If you’re planning on travelling to Greece, then consider adding this hidden gem to your itinerary.

 Spend your days relaxing on the beach or bathing in crystal clear water.
 Explore pretty streets and admire the stunning scenery.
 The coastal paths are perfect for walking, and you can explore the surrounding area and get to know this part of Crete a bit better.